 Use a light touch, and keep the strokes loose.
 Your lines should be dark enough to see through a couple of layers of color, but not so dark that it’s difficult to cover them.

 It also doesn’t matter what color you use to sketch, so long as it fits into the color scheme of the drawing.
-I used a gray-green because that’s the of the most distant hills.
+I used a gray-green because that’s the color of the most distant hills.
 It’s also a good base color for the rest of the greens.

 I could also have used a sky color had I wanted to.